RoboDK tools for simulating and programming industrial robots (implements the RoboDK API)

 - Precise: for Precise Scara robots

-- Staubli VAL3: for Staubli VAL3 robot programs (CS8 controllers and later)
+- Staubli VAL3: to generate Staubli VAL3 robot programs (CS8 controllers and later).
+It inlines the robot movements.

 - Staubli S6: for Staubli S6 robot controllers